-(Who will complete pre-play site inspection?
+(Who will complete pre-play site inspections?
 To whom should hazards be reported?
 What is the process for closing the playground due to facility-related hazards?)

-Define the Playground Dress Code, If Applicable
+Define the Playground Dress Code, if Applicable

-(Ex: clothing that could become a strangulation hazard, helmets, footwear, sun protective clothing, sunscreen, etc.)
+(Example: Clothing that could become a strangulation hazard, helmets, protective footwear, sun protective clothing, sunscreen, etc.)